brentp/bpbio-old/trunk/scripts/mask_genome/README.rst

-by default the genome is 'hard' masked with 'X', that is any repetitive basepair is masked with 'X'. it is possible to specify a soft mask with "-m SOFT " on the commandline. this will convert each sequence to upper case and then mask repetetive values with the lower-case equivalent. later analyses can tell blast to ignore lower cased basepairs using "-U T" to the blastall command.
+by default the genome is 'hard' masked with 'X', that is any repetitive basepair is masked with 'X'. it is possible to specify a soft mask with "-m SOFT " on the commandline. this will convert each sequence to upper case and then mask repetetive values with the lower-case equivalent. tools including BLAST can be told to ignore the lower-cased basepairs ("-U T" on the command-line for blastall).

 Example
 =======
-an entire mask. start from just the genomic fasta can be run with
+an entire mask. starting from just the genomic fasta can be run with
 ::

     ORG=thaliana_v7